 MTBE is a gasoline additive with a very strong odor.
-By adding chemicals like MTBE, engines produce less carbon monoxide and other carbon-containing air pollutants by burning this "reformulated" gasoline.
+When chemicals like MTBE are added to gasoline, engines produce less carbon monoxide and other carbon-containing air pollutants by burning this "reformulated" gasoline.
 In cities where air quality is a problem, reformulated gasoline may contain up to 15% MTBE.

 When underground storage tanks leak, MTBE may be one of the first chemicals to show up in area drinking water wells.
 Most people can smell MTBE in contaminated water at levels as low as 100 parts per billion (ppb).

 You should avoid breathing gasoline vapors while refueling as you can be exposed to MTBE when filling gas cans or automobiles with gasoline.
 We suggest you store gasoline in a tightly sealed container, and place the container away from your home in a locked storage shed so vapors cannot enter your home.
 People can also be exposed to MTBE when they breathe engine exhaust.

 When drinking water is contaminated, people can inhale MTBE as they bathe or do laundry.
 Low-level exposure can happen when contaminated water is used for drinking and food preparation.
 MTBE can be absorbed through skin when people handle gasoline, contaminated soil, or contaminated water.
 Skin contact is most likely to happen as people fill their tanks with gasoline.

 No standards exist for regulating the amount of MTBE allowed in the air of homes.
 However, the Wisconsin Department of Natural Resources (DNR) has set a residential indoor air action level for MTBE at 26 parts per billion by volume (ppbv).
 The action level is considered to be protective of public health.
 Breathing MTBE for a lifetime at 26 ppbv is very unlikely to be harmful to people.
 If MTBE concentrations in air are above the action level, we recommend taking action to halt exposure.